Josephvs96/BluePeak-Budget-Backend/README.md

 - Add an update feature to the incomes/outcomes
 - Add an update profile feature to the user
 - Link the incomes and outcomes with a specific user

+## How to run

+- clone the repo
+- run npm install
+- create .env file and add DATABASE_URL with the link to your mongoDB server